QuanEstimation/QuanEstimation/docs/index.md

-algorithms such as the gradient ascent pulse engineering (GRAPE), GRAPE algorithm based on the automatic differentiation (auto-GRAPE), automatic differentiation (AD) and the gradient-free algorithms such as particle swarm optimization (PSO), differential evolution (DE), deep deterministic policy gradients (DDPG).
+algorithms such as the gradient ascent pulse engineering (GRAPE), GRAPE algorithm based on the automatic differentiation (auto-GRAPE), automatic differentiation (AD) and the gradient-free algorithms such as particle swarm optimization (PSO), differential evolution (DE), deep deterministic policy gradients (DDPG) and reversed iterative (RI) algorithm.

 The interface of QuanEstimation is written in Python, but the most calculation processes are executed in Julia for the computational efficiency.
 Therefore, QuanEstimation also has a full